 The appointed contractor will develop a CTMP that gives due consideration to provision of local access requirements and designates appropriate diversion routes in the case where localised temporary closures are required.
-Overall, for these reasons, the effect on general traffic redistribution is anticipated to be Medium Negative and Short Term due to the temporary nature of any restrictions.
+Overall, for these reasons, the impact on general traffic redistribution is anticipated to be Negative, Moderate and Temporary due to the temporary nature of any restrictions.

-For the purpose of Air Quality (Chapter 7 of the EIAR), Climate (Chapter 8 of the EIAR) and Noise & Vibration (Chapter 9 of the EIAR) impacts assessments, a worst-case scenario for construction activities was considered for assessment purposes and has been modelled in the LAM based on a notional stage of construction whereby sub-sections within Sections 1a, 1b 2a, 2b 3a, 3b and 4a are under construction concurrently.
+For the purpose of Air Quality (Chapter 7), Climate (Chapter 8) and Noise & Vibration (Chapter 9) impacts assessments, a worst-case scenario for construction activities was considered for assessment purposes and has been modelled in the LAM based on a notional stage of construction whereby sub-sections within Sections 1a, 1b 2a, 2b 3a, 3b and 4a are under construction concurrently.
 Further details on the impacts assessment can be found within these chapters.

-6.5.4.5.2 Construction Traffic Generation
+6.4.5.4.6.2 Construction Traffic Generation

-Site Operatives: As described in the supporting CTMP, it is expected that there will be 150 to 200 staff directly employed across the Proposed Scheme, rising to 280 staff at peak construction.
+Site Operatives: As described in Chapter 5 (Construction) of this report, it is expected that there will be 150 to 200 staff directly employed across the Proposed Scheme, rising to 280 staff at peak construction.